Executive Committee

 Carol Dover

 Carol B. Dover has served as President/CEO of the more than 10,000 member Florida Restaurant and Lodging Association (FRLA) since June of 1995.
-Dover is a professional association manager, a lobbyist, a former government insider, and a Florida State University Dedman School of Hospitality graduate with a degree in Hotel and Restaurant Management.
+Dover is a professional association manager, a lobbyist, a former government executive, and a Florida State University Dedman School of Hospitality graduate with a degree in Hotel and Restaurant Management.
 She also holds an Honorary Doctorate in Hospitality Management from Johnson & Wales University.
 In 2024, Dover was inducted into the Florida Tourism Hall of Fame.

 After graduating from Florida State University in 1978, Dover served as Assistant Director of the Beer Industry of Florida, which familiarized her with the rules, regulations, and tax laws associated with the beverage industry – information which has been beneficial in her role with FRLA.